daeMOn63/cosmos-consensus/RELEASING.md

 ### Create release

+Run `./scripts/fetchai/release.sh` and answer the questions.

-Run `./scripts/fetchai/release.sh`.
-This will ask for confirmation to update the `./version/version.go` file, and gives the option to view and edit the release notes.
-After that, it will invoke `goreleaser` that will create the release on Github.
+This will ask for confirmation to update the `./version/version.go` file, and provide the release version number.
+Then, it will automatically create and push a new tag to this version, offers the option to view and edit the release notes, and then invoke `goreleaser` which will create the release on Github.

-## Next steps
+## Next stepsé

 To use this new release, both `cosmos-sdk` and `fetchd` need to be updated.